natalieagus/50002/docs/f_fsm.md

 $$

 **Conclusion:** Both tables have the same abstract functionality: which is a lock that unlocks once we key in the right password (`011`).
 We can implement this lock either as a Moore or a Mealy machine.

+{: .note}
->*One apparent difference is that a Mealy machine takes less number of states to implement, and a Moore lock machine takes 1 cycle *slower* to **unlock** than a Mealy lock machine.
-We will compare the pros and cons on each machine further in the later section.*
+*One apparent difference is that a Mealy machine takes less number of states to implement, and a Moore lock machine takes 1 cycle *slower* to **unlock** than a Mealy lock machine.
+We will compare the pros and cons on each machine further in the later section.

 ## [Building a State Machine](https://www.youtube.com/watch?v=efLcdpqlAyI&t=987s)